20 Homepage Designs That Get You Noticed in 2026

 Why Websites Need a Compelling Design?

-Web designers focus heavily on homepage design because it is critical across UX, branding, SEO, and conversion, with special attention to the key elements that shape user experience and business results.
+Web designers focus heavily on homepage design; it’s where interest happens, or dies.
+Which is why it’s the first thing UX, branding, SEO, and conversion experts think about when designing a website.
+Homepage design gets special attention to its elements that shape user experience and business results.

 In fact, 94% of a website's first impressions are design-based, highlighting just how important homepage design is for attracting and engaging visitors.